Double Life

 Because players can re-enter once, control of the field changes quickly, making every push, lane, and defensive move matter.

-Double Jeopardy is played as a series game.
-Teams switch ends after each round, and the first team to win two rounds takes the victory.
+Teams switch ends after each round, and the first team to win two rounds takes the Double Jeopardy victory.

 The playing field is divided into a near side and a castle side.
 One team starts on one end and the opposing team starts on the other.